-A BOR may not convene unless it includes at least one voting member who attended a BOR training session within the two years prior to the BOR's first meeting.
+A BOR may not convene unless it includes at least one voting member who attended a BOR training session prior to the BOR's first meeting.
+Note: Effective 2022, at least one BOR member must complete BOR training each year under sec.
+70.46(4), Wis.
+Stats.

 Each year, the municipal clerk must provide an affidavit to DOR stating whether the member training requirement is fulfilled.